Fire and rescue services

 If you enter the country or remain despite our advice:

-Terrorists have kidnapped foreigners in recent years, including aid workers and journalists.
-Some foreign hostages have been killed.
+Terrorists in Yemen have kidnapped locals and foreigners in recent years, including UN staff, aid workers and journalists.
+Some foreign hostages have been killed, and some may have been sold to terrorist groups, including Al Qaeda in the Arabia Peninsula (AQAP) and Daesh (ISIS).

 Terrorist groups, tribal groups and criminal gangs kidnap foreigners, including Australians.
 Tribal groups and gangs sell victims to terrorist groups.

-Kidnappers often ask for large ransom payments to release their captives.
+Kidnappers often ask for large ransom payments to release captives.

 More information:

-There's a very high threat of terrorism throughout the country.
+There's a very high threat of terrorism throughout Yemen.

 Terrorist targets include: